Ready To Begin Your Gender Transition?

-If you arrived here asking “how do I change my gender?,” here are a couple recommendations for the steps that might come before working with an experienced surgical practice.
+If you arrived here asking “how do I change my gender?,” here six recommendations we recommend taking before undergoing any procedures.

 Get a screening by a comprehensive transgender medicine clinic that adheres to WPATH standards, and with the guidance of a qualified and experienced team, begin your transition.